 Coating powders are classified and labelled in accordance with the EC regulation on the classification, labelling and packaging of substances and mixtures ("CLP" - (ref.
-16)), which suopersede the Chemicals (Hazard Information and Packaging for Supply) Regulations on 1st June 2015.
-Coating powder manufacturers provide health and safety data in a standardised form based on the requirements of these and the EC REACH Regulation (ref 12).
+16)).
+Coating powder manufacturers provide health and safety data in a standardised form based on the requirements of these and the UK REACH Regulation (ref.
+12).